 Bridger provided the named executive officers with certain transaction bonuses and discretionary bonuses.
 Please see the "Bonus" column in the 2022 Summary Compensation Table for the bonus amounts earned by the named executive officers during calendar year 2022.
 Messrs.
 Sheehy, Muchmore and Rudisill received transaction bonus payments of \$2,137,838, \$1,558,681 and \$1,637,838, respectively, in August 2022 representing a portion of the transaction bonuses earned in calendar year 2022.
 In addition, Messrs.
-Sheehy, Muchmore and Rudisill will each receive \$2,307,162 (\$1,072,500 of which represents the transaction bonus amount outstanding and \$1,234,662 of which represents the discretionary bonus amount outstanding), \$848,819 (\$503,750 of which represents the transaction bonus amount outstanding) and \$1,807,162 (\$1,072,500 of which represents the transaction bonus amount outstanding) and \$734,662 of which represents the discretionary bonus amount outstanding) and under the transaction bonus amount outstanding and \$734,662 of which represents the discretionary bonus amount outstanding) and \$734,662 of which represents the discretionary bonus amount outstanding), respectively, which amounts are expected to be paid during calendar year 2023.
+Sheehy, Muchmore and Rudisill will each receive \$2,307,162 (\$1,072,500 of which represents the transaction bonus amount outstanding and \$1,234,662 of which represents the discretionary bonus amount outstanding), \$848,819 (\$503,750 of which represents the transaction bonus amount outstanding and \$345,069 of which represents the discretionary bonus amount outstanding) and \$1,807,162 (\$1,072,500 of which represents the transaction bonus amount outstanding and \$734,662 of which represents the discretionary bonus amount outstanding) and some summary of the transaction bonus amount outstanding and some summary of the transaction bonus amount outstanding and some summary of the discretionary bonus amount outstanding) and some summary of the transaction bonus amount outstanding and some summary of the discretionary bonus amount outstanding) and some summary of the transaction bonus amount outstanding and some summary of the summary